OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Meals: B, L, D, S

-Day 4: Drive from Karamea via Buller Gorge to Motueka
+Day 4: Drive from Karamea via Buller Gorge to Motueka/Riwaka

 We change coasts today, heading east around Kahurangi National Park.
 After retracing our route to Westport, we continue through the scenic Buller Gorge, where we can take in spectacular views of emerald-green foothills surrounding the pristine Buller River.

-We break the drive for a café lunch in Murchison (not included), and reach the Tasman coast in Motueka, where we stay the night.
+We break the drive for a café lunch (not included), and a short walk in Murchison before we reach the Tasman coast in Riwaka where we stay the night.

 Driving time: ~ 5 hours / 330 km